GiftMk/prompt-doctor/README.md

 pnpm install
 ```

-- Create a `.env` file at the repository root and add your OpenAI api key and a six character long password
+- Create a `.env` file at the repository root and add your OpenAI api key

 ```
 OPENAI_API_KEY=<your api key>
-PROMPT_DOCTOR_PASSWORD=abc123
 ```

 - Then, run the development server